What is the TCMC Second Train?

-Entire project: Approximately $55 to $72 million.
-Approximately $30 million for track and station improvements in Minnesota.
+Entire project: Approximately $53 million.
+Approximately $40 million for track and station improvements in Minnesota.

-Travel time would be slightly faster than Empire Builder service at about 7.5 hours between Saint Paul and Chicago and would travel at conventional speeds (79 mph max) on existing tracks.
-The anticipated schedule would have the train departing/arriving about 4-6 hours from the scheduled times for the existing Empire Builder service.
-Travel delays would be far less likely with the second train as eastbound trains would originate in St. Paul instead of the west coast.
+Travel time will be slightly faster than Empire Builder service at about 7.5 hours between Saint Paul and Chicago and will travel at conventional speeds (79 mph max) on existing tracks.
+The anticipated schedule will have the train departing/arriving about 4-6 hours from the scheduled times for the existing Empire Builder service.
+Travel delays will be far less likely with the second train as eastbound trains will originate in St. Paul instead of the west coast.

 Benefits of the TCMC Second Train

-A second passenger train between the Twin Cities and Chicago would:
+A second passenger train between the Twin Cities and Chicago will:

 Create jobs and generate economic growth.